telerik/kendo-ui-builder/docs/data-providers/progress.md

 1. In **Authentication Model**, select the security model for the service and catalog URI.
 The model has to match the authentication model of the web application (web server) which provides the data object service.

-  * **Anonymous**&mdash;;Indicates that the provider data is not protected with authentication.
+  * **Anonymous**&mdash;Indicates that the provider data is not protected by authentication.
-  * **Basic**&mdash; (Supported only in Angular) Indicates that provider data is protected with username and password when making a request.
+  * (Angular only) **Basic**&mdash;Indicates that the provider data is protected with a username and a password that are required when the user makes a request.
-  * **Form**&mdash; (Supported only in Angular) Indicates that provider data is protected with username and password like Basic but the JSDOSession intercepts the form sent by the web application and handles the authentication without that form being displayed.
+  * (Angular only) **Form**&mdash;Similar to **Basic**, indicates that the provider data is protected with a username and a password, but the JSDOSession intercepts the form that is sent by the web application and handles the authentication without displaying that form.

-  For more information, refer to the article on [Authentication]({% slug authentication_kuib %}).
+  For more information, refer to the article on [authentication]({% slug authentication_kuib %}).

 1. Click **Add Data Provider** to save the settings of the data provider and close the **Add Data Provider** dialog box.
 As a result, the **App Design** page displays the card for the newly added data provider.